 If you are covering a small, non-institutional exhibition or a non-documented happening, your photos and personal documentation are welcomed.
 Please submit photos of artwork that are well lit, not blurry, and feature only one piece at a time.
 Photos from artist interviews, panel discussions, or other happenings should be clear and avoid chaos (i.e. lots of other people) in the photo.
 Please reach out with any questions about photography/documentation if necessary.

-For our second issue, Boston Art Review Magazine welcomes submissions of critical perspectives, essays, reviews, interviews, and artwork for our forthcoming print publication: Field Work.
+For our third issue, Boston Art Review welcomes submissions of critical perspectives, essays, reviews, interviews, and artwork for our forthcoming print publication: Tracing Movement.

-Please send a google folder to email@example.com with the subject line First Name _ Last Name _ Title of Work _ 002 Please ensure that all sharing specifications are set to “anyone with link can edit.”
+Please send a google folder to firstname.lastname@example.org with the subject line Last Name _ First Name_ Working Title of Work _ 03 Please ensure that all sharing specifications are set to “anyone with link can edit.”
 The following items should be included:

--Google document of your piece (please include your first and last name as you would like it presented in print, the title of your piece, any formatting specifications, and image attributes)
+– Google document of your writing (please include your first and last name as you would like it presented in print, the title of your piece, any formatting specifications, and image attributes

--All images should be uploaded as high quality .TIFF files at 300dpi in CMYK Image Mode
+– All images should be uploaded as high quality .TIFF files at 300dpi in CMYK Image Mode AND as .jpegs.
+Failure to meet these requirements will affect your consideration.

--Image attributes are imperative.
-If you need press images, please reach out directly before March 5th.
+– Image attributes and captions are imperative.
+If you need to acquire press images, illustrations, or artwork to accompany your piece, please reach out directly before February 15th.

+Boston Art Review is neither an academic journal, nor a news magazine; rather it is a hybrid that combines scholarship, criticism, and a creative voice that spans across genres and reaches diverse audiences.
 Text submissions may fit into the following categories, but our editorial team are happy to work with you on developing stories.
-We are welcoming pieces that are poignant, engaging, pertinent, and relevant to our time and place.
-The theme “Notions of Place” should be used as a guideline, but not a rulebook for submissions.
+We welcome pieces that are poignant, engaging, pertinent, and relevant to our time and place.
+The theme “Tracing Movement” should be used as a guideline for Issue 03.

-Personal Essays: No more than 1,500 words.
+Essays: Approximately 1,500 words.
 Images / artwork included is preferred.
 These pieces are similar to the critical perspectives but allow more room for reference to your own work, scholarship, or position within the community.

 Artist Interviews: Interviews with artists who are, or once were, living, working, or studying in the Greater Boston Area will be accepted.
 These pieces should provide a dynamic, fun, engaging and insightful lens into the artist’s world.
 Interviews should include a brief bio about the artist and context about the interview in the form of an introduction (less than 150 words.)
 A variety of mediums, formats, and creative arrangements are welcomed.
 Film / video assistance available upon request.

 Artist Profiles: Similar to artist interviews, we are welcoming work on artists with a connection to Boston.
-Their work should explore the theme, Notions of Place.
+Their work should explore the theme, Tracing Movement.
 Profiles can be written about yourself in a third person context if you are intending to include a portfolio or body of work within the print.

 Artist Work: We are accepting work from artists of all mediums.
 While all artwork submissions must be in the form of images with text, we can create dynamic content for the online site in order to include video, portfolios, links, etc.